U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title listed.

-Certified Copies Available: Certified copies are not available.
+Certified Copies: Certified copies are not available.

 Alternate Documents: There are no alternate documents.

-There are no other records
+There are no other records.

-Post Title: U.S. Embassy Bucharest, Romania
+Post Title: United States Embassy to Romania

 Mailing Address: